Stronger Communities Fund

 Community Matching Fund Grant recipients 2014-15

 Councillors' Community Improvement Grant Funds recipients 2015-16

 Councillors Community Improvement Grants Funds recipients 2013-14

 Council Supported grants

-The 2017 round will open on Monday 27 February 2017.
+The 2017 round opened on Monday 27 February and will close at 5pm on Friday 21 April 2017.
 The ClubGRANTS scheme is coordinated by ClubsNSW and funded by local registered clubs.
 The scheme is supported by Central Coast Council, Council of Social Service of NSW (NCOSS) and NSW Dept of Family & Community Services (formerly DoCS).
 Applications from local community groups, for projects that benefit the community, are sought annually.